Connect with others who understand.

 6 Tips for Managing Lupus Rash After Showers

-Showering should be a pleasant, restorative ritual.
-But for people with lupus, the rash that sometimes follows a hot shower can ruin the experience.
-“I break out in an itchy rash every time I take a shower,” shared a MyLupusTeam member.
+Showering should be a pleasant, relaxing ritual.
+But for people with lupus, the rash that sometimes follows a hot shower can turn comfort into discomfort.
+“I break out in an itchy rash every time I take a shower,” one MyLupusTeam member shared.

-“I don’t get a rash on my face.
+Does lupus rash come and go?
+If you have skin problems from lupus, you might wonder what can trigger a lupus rash, and where.
+One member shared, “I don’t get a rash on my face.
 However, I get a horrible rash all over my abdomen and thighs when I take hot showers.
 Also, I cannot tolerate the heat at all.
-I feel horrible and like I’m overheating,” wrote one member.
+I feel horrible and like I’m overheating.”

 Whether you’re looking for the right products to use in and out of the shower or ways to turn down the heat when you wash up, here are some tips to keep showers from triggering a rash.